JiajieHuang-727/detrack/README.md

 2. Optimize the UI and UX of viewing history.
 There is still a problem that the view history button is pretty behind that it falls behind.
 And after you open the history, you need to roll forward to see the exact history.

 3. Enable updating and deleting existing deliveries.
-My current web page are built based on the assumption that once it is created, the fields like customers , address and windown will not be modified or the delivery will be deleted.
+My current web page are built based on the assumption that once it is created, the fields like customers, address and window will not be modified or the delivery will be deleted.
 However, it is possible that the user needs to modify these fields and delete some deliveries.
-In these case, I will consider using soft delete by introducing updated_at and deleted_at fields.
+In these case, I will consider using soft delete with a `deleted_at` field (`updated_at` already exists on deliveries).

 ### out of scope yet but worth discussing: